-Mission / Purpose: Provide leadership for the implemention of the County Strategic Plan, monitoring outcomes, reviewing and recommending to the County Board policies related to human resources initiatives, finance and property of the County.
+Mission / Purpose: Provide leadership for the implementation of the County Strategic Plan, monitor outcomes, review and recommend to the County Board policies related to human resources initiatives, finance and property of the County.

 Statutory Responsibilities: (65.90(5) (b), 893.80, 65.90(5) (a), 59.62 and their successor statutes.

 Membership: The Human Resources, Finance, and Property Committee shall be comprised of seven (7) County Board Supervisors, appointed by the County Board Chairperson and confirmed by the County Board at the April meeting of the County Board in even numbered years.
 At least one County Board member of the C.I.P.
 Committee will be appointed to the Finance & Facilities Committee.